jkunimune/nibasa/description.md

 Verbs and adverbs should generally be converted to adjectives or nouns, respectively before being transliterated.
 Nouns of variable gender and adjectives are transcribed as masculine, unless doing so would violate the phonotactics.

-#### Sanskrit
+#### Indo-Aryan languages

-Sanskrit was once the Lingua Franca of the Indian subcontinent, and its words have spread far and wide due to the spread of Indian religions and spices.
+Sanskrit was once the Lingua Franca of the Indian subcontinent, and has left a lasting impact on the lexicons of both its direct descendants and other languages of the region – some spreading worldwide along with Indian religions and spices.
 The main challenges of importing them to PUDUL are the aspirated and retroflex consonants, which are converted to unaspirated and alveolar consonants, respectively.

 | zi (fon) | tarcuma | misal |
 |----------|--------|-------|